PT-Akar-Inti-Teknologi/pt-akar-inti-teknologi.github.io/docs/standards/repository/branch.md

 Git offers flexible branching strategies which is really useful for collaboration and CI/CD automation.
 However, not using appropriate naming conventions leads to confusion and complicates the code maintenance.

+>Important note: No one is allowed to push directly to the main branch such as Main, Staging, Development, Production and so on.
+Main branch can only be updated through **Pull Request process**.

 ## Convention

 Generally, there are two kinds of branches: Regular & Temporary Branches.